thompsonbry/cweb/CONTRIBUTING.md

 2. **Neptune Analytics Integration**:
    - Use Neptune Analytics for both graph and vector storage
-   - Configure with the specified graph ID: `g-k2n0lshd74` in region `us-west-2`
+   - Configure with the appropriate graph ID in your environment variables
    - Implement proper IAM authentication

 3. **Error Handling**: